Lisa17-10/Lisa17-10.github.io/potm.md

 ---

 We started this section post one-year anniversary of 'Wingmates'.
 We hope you will like our favorites from each month.
-See photos of the months of 2022 below.
+See our recent photos of the months below.
 Older photos will be archived as we move forward...

 **Photo of January, 2023**